abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene.rst

         Segmentation fault

+    ..  only:: html

         As you can see, there is no internal control on the ``int64`` index you can give to methods.
+If you want to know more about the way we internally number the indices, have a look at :ref:`uth_next_variables_details`.

+    ..  raw:: latex

+        As you can see, there is no internal control on the \code{int64} index you can give to methods.
+        If you want to know more
+        about the way we internally number the indices, have a look at~\ref{manual/under_the_hood/rl:uth-next-variables-details}.

 To summarize
 -------------------------------------------------------------------------